 When choosing your dental plan, don’t forget to look at other value-added services and discounts that may be available with your plan.
-For example, Dominion National now offers discounts on Invisalign, SmileDirectClub’s clear aligner program and teeth whitening procedures.
-Due to increasing consumer demand from the pandemic, Dominion also covers teledentistry services.
+For example, some plans offer discounts on teeth whitening procedures or invisible braces.

 Last but not least, during open enrollment, it is important to compare the monthly premium for each plan.
 Affordability is important.
 Oral health doesn’t have to be expensive.
 Many insurance companies offer low-cost plans that entirely or mostly cover the costs for oral exams, cleanings, fillings and X-rays.